Dr Brendan Taylor

 BSocSci (Hons) (Waikato), MA (ANU), PhD (ANU)

-Dr Brendan Taylor is an Associate Professor and Acting Director of the Coral Bell School of Asia Pacific Affairs.
+Dr Brendan Taylor is an Associate Professor at the Coral Bell School of Asia Pacific Affairs.
 Specialising in great power strategic relations in the Asia-Pacific, economic sanctions and regional security architecture, he previously served as Head of the Strategic & Defence Studies Centre from 2011.

 With his current research focusing on flashpoints in Asia, to be published as a book by Black Ink in 2018, Dr Taylor is often sought as an expert on Asia Pacific security, including China and North Korea.
 Other areas of research interest and expertise include Taiwan and the East China Sea, Asian security architecture such as the Shangri-La Dialogue and East Asia Forum, as well as the US-Australia alliance.